Minetest-j45/discord_rpc/README.md

 (See [Customization](#customization) step 6)
 <br>

-> `largeimgtext`: The text you want to be displayed when hovering over the larger image.
+> `large_img_text`: The text you want to be displayed when hovering over the larger image.
 <br>

 * Optional, even if you have a larger image
 * Type: `string`
 <br>

-> `smallid`: The name you gave to the image you uploaded to the discord application, that you want to be the smaller image.
+> `small_id`: The name you gave to the image you uploaded to the discord application, that you want to be the smaller image.

 * Optional
 * Type: `string`